 Establishing the status of a categoryBack to top

 By default, a new category defaults to Active when created.
-Optionally, you can mark the category as Archived or Hidden from the Customer on the Booking page.
+Optionally, mark the category as Archived or Hidden from the Customer on the Booking page.

 Active categories display on the Customer Booking Page once they have products/items attached.